-Several model checking algorithms have been presented in the literature [Cla99].
-Many of them use temporal logics to express the properties of the system.
-One of the well known algorithms is CTL model checking introduced by Clarke et. al [Cla86].
+Our approach allows determining the truth of formulas expressed in CTL [Cla86] and TCTL (Timed CTL) [Alu90] with respect to a (safe) PRES+ model.
 CTL is based on propositional logic of branching time, that is, a logic where time may split into more than one possible future using a discrete model of time.
 Formulas in CTL are composed of atomic propositions, boolean connectors, and temporal operators.
 Temporal operators consist of forward-time operators (G globally, F in the future, X next time, and U until) preceded by a path quantifier (A all computation paths, and E some computation path).
-Figure 6.1 illustrates some of the CTL temporal operators.
-The computation tree represents an unfolded state graph where the nodes are the possible states that the system may reach.
-The shaded nodes are those states in which property p holds.
-Thus it is possible to express properties that refer to the root node (initial state) using CTL temporal operators.
-For instance, AF p holds in the initial state if for every possible path, starting from the initial state, there exists at least one state in which p is satisfied, that is, p will eventually happen.
-The other temporal operators might be interpreted in a similar way.
+For instance, AF p holds if for every possible path there exists at least one state in which p is satisfied, that is, p will eventually happen.
+TCTL is a real-time extension of CTL that allows inscribing subscripts on the temporal operators to limit their scope in time.
+For instance, $AF{\leq n} P$ expresses that, along all computation paths, the property P becomes true within n time units.
+In our approach the atomic propositions of CTL/TCTL correspond to the absence/presence of tokens in places in the net.
+Thus the atomic proposition p holds iff $p \in P$ is marked.